-This section describes each parameter entity in the Article Authoring Tag Set as well as those in the base Suite that are used by this Tag Set, except those that are part of MathML, the NISO JATS XHTML-inspired table structure, or the OASIS Interchange CALS table structure.
+This section describes each parameter entity used by the Article Authoring Tag Set, except those that are part of MathML, the NISO JATS XHTML-inspired table structure, or the OASIS Interchange CALS table structure.
 (Note: The MathML modules come from external sources; see the documentation provided by the authority responsible for the MathML Tag Set.
 The NISO JATS XHTML-inspired Table Module is maintained and defined as part of NISO JATS, but see also the W3C XHTML documentation.
-A separate Tag Library describing the OASIS Exchange CALS Table model is available at: jats.nlm.nih.gov/options/OASIS/tag-library/19990315/index.html)
+A separate Tag Library describing the OASIS Exchange CALS Table model is available at: https://jats.nlm.nih.gov/options/OASIS/tag-library/19990315/index.html)

 A parameter entity is an XML syntactic construct that allows a name to be given to a collection of elements, attributes, or attribute values so that they can be referred to by name rather than have their members listed every time they are used.
 For example, the name %person-name.class; stands for all the element components of a person’s name, such as any title or honorific preceding the person’s name, a given (first) name, a surname, and any suffix following the name (such as “Jr.”).

 Although the parameter entities are declared in many different modules, they are described here in alphabetical order of their XML names (i.e., parameter entity type names).
 The XML name is the shorter machine-readable name used in XML vocabularies and by software; for example, the XML name %app.class; is used for the parameter entity named Just Appendix Class Elements.
 Parameter entity names always begin with a percent sign and end with a semi-colon.